markomanninen/hyml/doc/index.rst

     include 'HtmlElement.php';
     $a = new HE_A(array('href' => '#'));
     $a->addContent(new HE_B("Link"));
-    echo $a->render();
+    echo $a->render(); // <a href="#"><b>Link</b></a>

+**Javascript**

 Both Python and PHP versions are object oriented approaches to html generation.
 Which is quite good after all.
 You can collect html elements inside each other, manipulate them anyway you want before rendering ouput.
-One could similarly use world-famous `jQuery <https://jquery.com/>`__ javascript library, which has become a standard for DOM manipulation.
+One could similarly use world-famous `jQuery <https://jquery.com/>`__ javascript library, which has become a standard for DOM manipulation:

-**Javascript**

 .. code:: JavaScript